ThadeuLuz/reduxfire/docs/reference.md

 ### Description

-The standard [redux reducer](http://redux.js.org/docs/basics/Reducers.html) that you should combine with your other reducers when creating your redux store.
+The standard [Redux reducer](http://redux.js.org/docs/basics/Reducers.html) that you should combine with your other reducers when creating your Redux store.
 You probably don't want to call this method directly.
 The key used for the reducer will be where your bound data will be stored.
 You can use any valid key, but we will assume you are using the key `firebaseData`.

 ```js
 import { createStore, combineReducers } from 'redux';